Bring me a sword.

 When Solomon had his conversation with God, it was in a dream.
 Solomon told God, “I am only a little child and do not know how to carry out my duties.”
 (1 Kings 3:7b) We are told in verse 5 that the LORD appeared to Solomon in a dream, but in verse 15 we are told that Solomon then realized he was dreaming.
 Even though the event of the judgment to determine the rightful mother occurs after Solomon leaves Gibeon and goes to Jerusalem, I believe this judgment is another dream and meant to be interpreted symbolically.

 While the story has to be taken as a literal account of a wise judgment by Solomon, it still needs to be seen as a metaphor for Israel.
 After the Israelites had settled in Canaan, dividing up the territory for each of the twelve tribes, the people had repeatedly turned away from God, leading to periods of misery.
 Judges would be sent to save the people from those who had lived on the land prior, those who resented their land being taken.
-Once a sense of peace came, with the prophet Samuel overseeing the people for God, the people asked for a king, like other nations had.
+Once a sense of peace came, with the prophet Samuel overseeing the people for God as a Judge, the people asked for a king, like other nations had.
 The people wanted a warrior king, and chose Saul, but he was not connected to God.
-God chose David to be the king of the people; and as David was nearing death, the issue of succession arose.
+God chose David to be the king of the people (as another Judge); and, as David was nearing death, the issue of succession arose.
 God approved Solomon as the king, because God’s wisdom would be his guide.
 However, God made it clear to Solomon that God’s blessing to the people of Israel would only last as long as the king led the people righteously.

 In the fourth year of King Solomon’s reign, the Temple of Jerusalem was dedicated.
 (1 Kings 8) Following that ceremony and Solomon’s prayer to God, God responded.
 (1 Kings 9) God said: